Teradata/teradatagenai/README.md

 ### Analyze Sentiment of Food Reviews

-In this example, we will be using the `analyze_sentiment` API to analyze the sentiment of food reviews in the `reviews` column of a `teradataml` DataFrame using the Hugging Face model `distilbert-base-uncased-emotion`.
-Reviews are passed as a column name along with the `teradataml` DataFrame.
+In this example, we will be using the `analyze_sentiment` API to analyze the sentiment of food reviews in the `reviews` column of a `teradataml` DataFrame.

+#### Using the Hugging Face model `distilbert-base-uncased-emotion`.

 ```python
 # Define the model name and arguments for the Hugging Face model.